MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 - [Generic SIEM integration](/cloud-app-security/siem)
 - [Stream alerts and Cloud Discovery logs from Defender for Cloud Apps into Microsoft Sentinel](/azure/sentinel/connect-cloud-app-security)

-## Next step for end-to-end deployment of Microsoft Defender XDR
+## Next step for the end-to-end deployment of Microsoft Defender XDR

 >> Add